 As you can see from the photo above, this mixture is quite thick.
 It’s a perfect and stable canvas for displaying your toppings.
 I stick to toppings that I normally have on hand: granola and fresh fruits.
 I also like to add drizzle of honey for sweetness.
 If you’re feeling adventurous, I highly recommend adding more exotic toppings like bee pollen, goji berries, and hemp seeds.

 All you need is a blender and voilà, you’ve got a homemade acai berry bowl (for much less than what it would cost to get one at a juice/smoothie shop)!
 It’s such a pretty way to start the day.
-It’s also the kind of breakfast that doesn’t weigh you down but gives you plenty of engery to kick off the morning.
+It’s also the kind of breakfast that doesn’t weigh you down but gives you plenty of energy to kick off the morning.
 And, if you happen to be following the Weight Watchers WW plan, you’ll find a link to the WW Points on the recipe card below.

 Acai Berry Bowl